hubkinza/Filmflix/README.md

 - **Git & GitHub** – Version control and deployment
 - **GitHub Pages** – Hosting the live version of the site

 ##  User Stories
- Filmflix is a user-friendly movie browsing web app that allows users to discover, explore, and learn more about movies using real-time data from The Movie Database (TMDB) API.
-It aims to provide a clean,     responsive, and engaging interface for users to search for movies, filter by genre or release year, and view detailed information like overviews, ratings, and posters.

-##  User Stories